nurzhanova2/weather-flutter-app/README.md

 # Weather App

-### Weather App is a mobile application developed on the Flutter platform that provides the user with information about the current weather and additional weather information.
-The app provides access to weather data for Astana and Almaty.
-The app also provides useful weather tips and a calculator to convert temperature from Celsius to Fahrenheit.
+### **Weather App** is a mobile application developed using the Flutter framework that provides users with information about current weather conditions and additional weather-related data.
+The application provides access to weather information for Astana and Almaty, as well as useful weather advice and a temperature converter tool that allows users to convert temperatures between Celsius and Fahrenheit units.

 ### Wireframe(figma) : https://www.figma.com/file/qw5P72Ab3yCd0BeC8Di1DE/ASS3?type=design&node-id=0%3A1&mode=design&t=izLjzqaNSEO96FA1-1